Hacking Chinese

 Setting a reasonable goal

 I can’t give one-size-fits-all advice about how to set goals but try to set a goal which is high without being unreachable.
-It should be more ambitious that what you’re used to, at least for this area of learning Chinese.
+It should be more ambitious than what you’re used to, at least for this area of learning Chinese.

 If this is your first challenge or if you’re not sure what you’re capable of, go for 10 hours or so (that’s about 30 minutes per day).
 If you know what you’re doing or study full time, you can double or triple that.
 21 hours is” only” about one hour per day, after all.